 N-O-T is an evidence-based program with an impressive success rate, with approximately 90 percent of teens who participate in the program cutting back or quitting tobacco all together.
 Post program, Not On Tobacco® program youth also have been shown to have better grades, higher motivation, fewer absences, better relationships with teachers and fewer school tobacco use policy violations.

 N-O-T's revolutionary approach has earned the program a number of accolades.
 Both the Office of Juvenile Justice and Delinquency Prevention in the Department of Justice and the Substance Abuse and Mental Health Services Administration (SAMHSA) in the Department of Health and Human Services named N-O-T a Model Program.
 N-O-T was also named a Research-Tested Intervention Program (RTIP) by the National Cancer Institute and received the CDC Award for Research Innovation.

 Adults or organizations who wish to facilitate N-O-T are invited to learn more about the American Lung Association's youth cessation resources, which include:

-- A 7-hour facilitator certification training course
+- An online on-demand facilitator training course

 - 3-year facilitator certification